 While most theologies recognise culture as one of the factors informing theological thinking, few see media as an important part of culture and therefore irrelevant to the process of theology.
-In my experience, most theologians see media from an instrumental perspective – that is, media are simply ways of communicating a message once theologians what the meaning of the faith, or revelation, is.
+In my experience, most theologians see media from an instrumental perspective – that is, media are simply ways of communicating a message once theologians determine what the meaning of the faith or revelation is.
 But theologies themselves are mediated phenomena.
-They take shape in particular media forms and in the process are influenced by the technological, social, political and economic processes of the medium in which they are being created.
+They take shape in particular media forms (generally writing) and in the process are influenced by the technological, social, political and economic processes of the medium in which they are being created.
 The following writings reflect different aspects of this perspective.

 In K. B. Jensen, R. Craig, J. Pooley, & E. Rothenbuhler (Eds.), International encyclopedia of communication and philosophy.
 New York: Wiley-Blackwell.

 (2012) “‘A moderate diversity of books?’
 The challenge of new media to the practice of Christian theology.”

 In P. Hope Cheong, P. Fischer-Nelson, S. Gelfgren, & C. Ess (Eds.), Digital religion, social media and culture: perspectives, practices and futures (pp. 243-258).
 New York: Peter Lang.

 (2011) “Literacy, writing and branding: Media and the episcopal takeover of Christianity.”